kainazzzo/printstreamer/docs/features/architecture/data_flow/DATAFLOW_ARCHITECTURE.md

 PrintStreamer processes video and audio from multiple sources and combines them into a single composited stream that can be broadcast to YouTube Live or served locally.
 The architecture uses a **multi-stage pipeline** where each stage buffers its output into an HTTP endpoint for downstream consumption.

+Mainsail and Fluidd accessory proxies have been removed.
+The web UI serves the webcam MJPEG feed on port 8080 — configure the camera source using `Stream:Source` or provide an external relay only when relaying is required.

 ### Design Principles

 - **Decoupling:** Each stage is independent and can be tested/debugged separately